liangzai90/hpx/docs/sphinx/manual/optimizing_hpx_applications.rst

 counters have the full counter name of the embedded counter as their instance name.

-Not all simple counter types require specifying all 4 elements of a full counter instance name; some of the parts (``parentinstancename``, ``parentindex``, ``instancename``, and ``instanceindex``) are optional for specific counters.
+Not all simple counter types require specifying all four elements of a full counter instance name; some of the parts (``parentinstancename``, ``parentindex``, ``instancename``, and ``instanceindex``) are optional for specific counters.
 Please refer to the documentation of a particular counter for more information